vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 2015 Brick Foundations: North Indian Brick Temple Architecture and Terracotta Art of the Fourth to Sixth Centuries CE.
 Cardiff University, Cardiff (thesis).
 Grenet, Frantz

 2015 Zoroastrianism among the Kushans. in: Falk, Harry (ed.), Kushan Histories.
 Literary Sources and Selected Papers from a Symposium at Berlin, December 5 to 7, 2013.
-Hempen Verlag, Bremen. pp. 203–39.
+Hempen Verlag, Bremeṇpp.
+203–39.

 Gr¨unendahl, Reinhold

-1983–89 Vis.n. udharmāh. , Precepts for the worship of Vis.n. u.
+1983–89 Vis.ṇudharmāh. , Precepts for the worship of Vis.ṇu.
 Part 1: Adhyāyas 1–43.
 Part 2: Adhyāyas 44–81.
 Part 3: Adhyāyas 82–105 (with a Pāda-index of

 Adhyāyas 1–105).
 Wiesbaden.
 3 vols.